Noel-Niko/notifications-spike/docs/analysis.md

 2. **The gap widens dramatically at the tail** — at p95, self-reported is 1,611ms but true latency is **10,544ms (6.5x higher)**.
 At p99, self-reported is 2,751ms but true latency is **16,472ms (6.0x higher)**.
 The endpointing batching (Stage 3) dominates tail latency during continuous speech, and this is not reflected in the self-reported metric.

-3. **Deepgram (AudioHook proxy) is ~27% faster at the median** (1,248ms vs 1,712ms) than Genesys end-to-end — Deepgram endpoints more aggressively (300ms silence threshold vs Genesys's variable-length endpointing) and delivers transcripts directly without WebSocket routing overhead.
+3. **Deepgram Direct (POC) is ~27% faster at the median** (1,248ms vs 1,712ms) than Genesys end-to-end — Deepgram endpoints more aggressively (300ms silence threshold vs Genesys's variable-length endpointing) and delivers transcripts directly without WebSocket routing overhead.

 4. **Deepgram tail latency stays controlled** — p95 of 3,469ms and p99 of 4,338ms vs Genesys's 10,544ms and 16,472ms.
 Deepgram's faster endpointing prevents the multi-sentence batching that causes Genesys's extreme tail latency.